windoze/esparrier-idf/README.md

 ## Clipboard

-The program now has limited support of the clipboard.
+The program now has limited support of the clipboard when the feature `paste` is enabled.

 First you need to activate other screen and copy something into the clipboard, then switch to the screen connected to the board.